ConorRiordan1/robotfusion/README.md

 - I found using opencv darknet to be the easiest method to apply computer vision.
 Ultralytics YOLOv5 is also good, but i struggled to implement on raspberry pi.
 - use Groot when dealing with behaviour trees.
 This can be difficult to set up.
 - I trained YOLO using google colab. you can also do if you have a GPU.
+- to visualize LiDAR in RVIZ, make sure laserscan is set to best_attempt

 Here are some sources to check out:
 - https://docs.ros.org/en/humble/index.html